herotechcourse/kotlin-racingcar-precourse/README.md

   * Throws `IllegalArgumentException` if user inputs invalid data as per the requirements.
   * Add input and checks for number of rounds for the race.

+### 2. Create a car class
+* A class representing a car in a race with features:

+  * Track the car's position, starting from 0

+  * Should attempt to move, depending on the boolean input

 ## Tests
 ### Input Handler Tests